 Again, related to other articles in this subsection, I learnt the hard way not to quickly ‘write off’ advice like that.
-I gained my first lesson about not listening to such advice thirty plus years ago, and the words echoed in my head for a long time afterwards, in view of the ‘prophetic’ message I ignored.
+I got my first lesson on the danger of ignoring advice thirty plus years ago, and the words echoed in my head for a long time afterwards … in view of the ‘prophetic’ message I had ignored.
 There were seriously bad results unfortunately.

 It is clear to me that we all should pay particular attention to advice we receive from other people.
 It is of particular importance when it applies to far-reaching decisions that we are in the process of making.
 We must ask ourselves has God set-up the advice, due to the likely bad results awaiting us.
 As such, the Lord can intend them to be a real ‘wake-up call’.

 Continue onto the article, “Listening to God”.
 Yes absolutely, he can at times even offer personal advice directly to us (in our minds).